tuftsdev/MobileDev/class_outlines.md

 # Tuesday, September 5th: Course Introduction
-* This course is 5 years in the making, since 2011
+* This course is many years in the making, since 2011
-* I can't think of anything that we will not want to discuss in this course
 * Why (finally) disuss about mobile in a CS curriculum?
 Mobile Development sounds very vocational:
 	- Mobile is not going away: even in third-world countries, almost everyone has a mobile device
 	- Mobile is very different environment than traditional PC